Nuclear Verdicts: Why Car Insurance Liability Limits Matter More Than Ever

 What exactly qualifies as a nuclear verdict?

 A nuclear verdict is generally defined as any jury award or legal settlement that exceeds $10 million, though some in the insurance industry reserve the term for awards over $20 million.
-"Thermonuclear" verdicts — exceeding $100 million — are a growing subset.
+"Thermonuclear" verdicts — exceeding $100 million — hit a record 49 cases in 2024 alone, up from 27 in 2023, and for the first time outnumbered standard nuclear verdicts.
+The median nuclear verdict rose to $51 million in 2024, and five verdicts exceeded $1 billion.
 These awards typically include large non-economic damages like pain and suffering, loss of companionship, and punitive damages designed to punish defendants for egregious conduct.

 Can a nuclear verdict happen in a regular car accident — not just trucking crashes?

 Yes.
-While commercial trucking cases generate the largest and most frequent nuclear verdicts, passenger vehicle accidents are increasingly subject to massive awards as well.
+While commercial trucking cases generate some of the largest and most frequent nuclear verdicts, passenger vehicle accidents are increasingly subject to massive awards as well.
 Any serious accident involving traumatic injuries, wrongful death, or allegations of reckless behavior can attract aggressive litigation funding and result in a verdict that far exceeds standard policy limits.
+Auto accidents account for roughly 23.2% of all nuclear verdicts, with a median award of $21 million — and approximately 45.9% of auto accident nuclear verdicts fall between $10 million and $20 million.
+Learn more about how nuclear verdicts are driving insurance rates up for every driver.

 Does social inflation affect my personal auto insurance rates even if I've never had a claim?